kikito/bump.lua/README.md

 local x,y = world:toWorld(x,y)
 ```

 The inverse of `world:toCell`.
-Given the coordinates of a cell, return the coordinates of its top-left corner in the game world.
+Given the coordinates of a cell, return the coordinates of its main corner (top-left in LÖVE and Corona SDK, bottom-left in Cocos2d-x) in the game world.

 ``` lua
 local cols, len = world:project(item, x,y,w,h, goalX, goalY, filter)